-1.3.5 High-level tools for locus annotation: ChIPpeakAnno
+1.3.6 High-level tools for locus annotation: ChIPpeakAnno

 We can use a facility intended for ChIP-seq analysis to obtain structural metadata about SNPs that have interesting scores.
+For this version, we use the strongest SNP from genewise tests.